aitanarus/pharmafast-andriod-app/README.md

 - [ ] Users must add product to a shopping cart

 *Should Have*
+- [ ] Users should edit their profile information
 - [ ] Users  should see past purchases
 - [ ] Users should filter products